 (i) Gaining CR has a valid enrollment with the same Customer and provides the Customer name, service address and meter number (if available) in the comments section of the MarkeTrak issue.

-(d) Customer has successfully completed an enrollment regarding the same ESI ID and the Gaining CR has the most recent effective date; or
+(d)

 (e) In cases of Customer rescission, Inadvertent Losing MarkeTrak issue is rejected/unexecuted and a Rescission MarkeTrak issue is created.